Hotels near Caswell Park

 Are there extended-stay hotels near Caswell Park?

-Yes — Residence Inn by Marriott Knoxville Downtown (1.92 mi) offers a full kitchen and on-site laundry.
+Yes — Residence Inn by Marriott Knoxville Downtown (1.92 mi, from $243/night) is an extended-stay property near Caswell Park, with full kitchens and on-site laundry.

 Are there budget-friendly hotels near Caswell Park?